-Staffing consists of five full-time positions in Community Development department: the director, two associate planners, code enforcement officer, and an administrative assistant.
-The building official, a building permit technician and a part-time interim building official in the Building Inspection Department report to the Community Development Director.
+Staff consists of seven full-time positions: the director, two associate planners, code enforcement officer, an administrative assistant, building official and a building permit technician.
+A part-time interim building official is also budgeted.

 Expenditures (by department) COMMUNITY DEVELOPMENT # 2001